 If diving in the Caymans has caught your eye, then you might want to check out this shark dive video that we love.

 Who knows where to begin with restaurants as there are countless ones to enjoy on the Cayman Islands.
 But since we stayed on the east end of Grand Cayman, we decided on a few highly recommended places near the Morritts.
-Although we intended to prepare our own meals most of the trip, that didn't turn out like that.
+Although we intended to prepare our own meals most of the trip, it didn't turn out that way.